-Many women find it hard to get motivated in midlife but they don’t know why.
-There are, of course, lots of different reasons but there are some common themes and at least two surprising reasons for a lack of motivation in midlife – and some easy solutions!
+Getting motivated is hard!!
+There many reasons we struggle to get motivated or find ourselves bored in midlife.
+But, there are some common themes and at least two surprising reasons for a lack of motivation in midlife – and some easy solutions!

 What motivates you?

 Are you feeling stuck in a rut?
 Does one day run into another and your goal has become to get through to bed time?

 This feeling of being stuck can come from multiple sources.
 You should, of course, rule out any health conditions or the possibility of depression.
 If neither of these applies, you may be faced with a common lack of motivation